artur-martsinkovskyi/artur-martsinkovskyi.github.io/_posts/2018-12-22-logical-fallacies-in-programming.md

 * Survivorship bias – a small number of successes of a given process are actively promoted while completely ignoring a large number of failures.
 This one is especially important for the people with business mindset that want to open a startup or enterprise.
 They tend to learn the success stories of prominent companies, which may be an exception, rather then a rule.
 Thousands of startups fail each year and only a few survive to succeed.

+# Conclusion

+We, engineers, tend to recheck and test artifacts of our work.
+Our systems have to work properly and bugs have to be eliminated at sight in order for us to be proud of our work.
+However, there is more to it.
+Our systems have defects and so do we.
+We need to seek for bugs in our minds, not only in our systems.
+If system that creates systems is not working properly, no wonder its product will be broken too.
+Remember: errors are not a sin, it is sin to ignore them.